|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Our drive today takes us further into the Calchaquies Valley and through the stunning Las Flechas Gorge.
 The gorge was formed by the folding of deep white sandstone to an almost 90 degree angle.
 The white spears contrast sharply with the green of the valley.

 Day 12: Cachi - Los Cardones National Park - Salta

-Depart from Cachi to the edge of Los Cardones National Park where we will do a 90 minute hike to absorb the breathtaking views of the Cuesta del Obispo (The Bishop's descent).
+We depart from Cachi to the edge of Los Cardones National Park where we will do a 90 minute hike to absorb the breathtaking views of the Cuesta del Obispo (The Bishop's Slope).

 Day 13: Salta